Abdolkarim Hasheminejad: After the revolution

 After the revolution, he became the first representative of Mazandaran province during the drafting of the Iranian constitution and played an important role in the adoption of important principles.
 After the revolution, he refused any official capacity.

 He was party secretary of the Islamic Republican Party in Mashhad.

-Death
+Assassination

 On 30 September 1981, a suicide bomber infiltrated the office of the Islamic Republican Party and assassinated Hasheminejad.
 He was buried at the shrine of Imam Reza (the eighth Imam of Shia Muslims).